capslock1/SlopperEngine/Style Guide.md

 	- A backing field for a property, even if `private`, should be placed next to the property.

 - Interface implementations should be grouped.
+- Structs implementing an interface for the use in a single method may be placed next to that method.

 ### Whitespace rules